jborri/Creative-Computing/Memories/ReadMe.md

 She said, "can I read you your horoscope?"
 I had time to kill and my motto is do it for the plot so she sat down, pulled out a iPhone 14X Plus Pro Max and asked me for my birth info which she entered into some website calculator.
 She pulled out a piece of paper which had some sort of template. and told me my moon sign, Scorpio.
 My rising sign, Cancer, and my Sun sign, Virgo.
 (She used vedic names, which I later discovered after I redid my chart).
 She told me a bunch of things but didn't once mention that I had been locked out and of what to do.
 But she got up and said, "These roses are like lead sinkers."
 I was left perplexed as she got up and disappeared into the crowd.
 I ended up having to wait a few days, a someone who later became my boyfriend at the time invited me to Marseille.
 When I arrive he hands me a book and said "this is the only Sylvia Plath book at the shop that was in English."
 The Book was Ariel.
 We had talked prior about poetry and I had told him that I just finished the Bell Jar.
+It wasn't until later that I discovered this book had a poem called "Tulips".

 ![Storyboard](Untitled_Artwork.png)